cado-security/product-help/docs/cado/deploy/azure/azure-scoping.md

 Please view [this page](/cado/deploy/azure/iam-description) for details on permissions required for the core deployment.

-By default, the Cado platform uses Azure contributor roles for cross-account permissions, it is possible to use custom roles to granularly scope the permissions required.
+By default, the platform uses Azure contributor roles for cross-account permissions, it is possible to use custom roles to granularly scope the permissions required.

 ## Valid Scopes
 There are three ways to assign scope to the following permissions, these and their effects are explained below: